-Du Iring Instruction or Activities Talk with a counselor or teacher to find out what motivates you outside of school.
+- Talk with a counselor or teacher to find out what motivates you outside of school.
 Together, find the connections between those motivators and things you do in school.
-There may be specific classes, school clubs or teams that are a better fit with what motivates you.
-Look at this chart to see how your education affects employment and pay.
+There may be specific classes, school clubs or teams that are a better fit with what motivates you. - Look at this chart to see how your education affects employment and pay.
 Notice how unemployment goes down and pay goes up as you gain more education.

-W Working on Assignments or Independent Tasks Divide assignments and learning material into small parts and reward yourself for completing each piece.
-Take frequent breaks if it helps.
-When given an assignment, talk to your teacher about how you could modify the assignment to fit with what motivates you.
+- Divide assignments and learning material into small parts and reward yourself for completing each piece.
+Take frequent breaks if it helps. - When given an assignment, talk to your teacher about how you could modify the assignment to fit with what motivates you.
 For example, if you like movies, you may be able to create a movie that covers the topics of your assignment.

-Pr eparing for Tests or Presentations Everybody's motivation can be affected by challenges sometimes.
+- Talk to a peer tutor.
+Peer tutors can be very helpful in pointing out what might be interesting or meaningful in school because they, as peers, are more likely to share your interests and values. - Everybody's motivation can be affected by challenges sometimes.
 If this happens to you, talk to a school counselor who is trained to help with this.
 You can also talk to others who have experienced similar challenges.
 Pick someone who was successful in overcoming that challenge and seems more motivated now.